nerchio/Human_Chatbot-Generation/README.md

 You have to start a new inference point on Hugging Face before using them for generation.

 ## Evaluation of of Generated Dialogues
-Please contact Hao Zhu (zhurui@student.ethz.ch) for questions of this part.
+Please contact Hao Zhu (haozhu2@student.ethz.ch) for questions of this part.

 ### Evaluation Metrics
 All the metrics are defined in `evaluation_metrics.py`.
 For more details, please check the project report.